1I3M0A1S2016/Griddle/README.md

 ----------
 ###Changelog:###

+0.5.7
+- state.filteredColumns was not properly synchronized with internal columnSettings.filteredColumns variable.
+Now it's synced in componentWillReceiveProps.
+Before this fix, functionality dependend on having list of visible columns in state.filteredColumns was broken.

 0.5.6
 - Fix griddle bug that didn't allow fixed headers without infinite scrolling.
 Now you can use fixed headers property separated of infinite scrolling.
 - Introduced maxBodyHeight property which works only with fixed headers.
 Reason for this is sometimes we want the table body not to have a fixed width, but to adapt to the number of rows and scroll only when it overflows.
 If not specified, the grid "height" property is take into account